Contextual MetaML: Syntax and Full Abstraction: Trace Model

-Throughout the paper, we use $A$ to refer to any possible abstraction, i.e. $A$ ranges over unit, numerals, locations and names.
+We use $A$ to refer to any abstraction, i.e. $A$ ranges over unit, numerals, locations and names.
 We use $\nu(A)$ to denote the set of names occurring in $A$, and $\mu(A)$ for the set of locations occurring in $A$.
 Both $\nu(A)$ and $\mu(A)$ are either empty or singleton.

 Having defined what it means to abstract values, we now lift the process to local substitutions and heaps, where we want to replace all the participating values with corresponding abstractions.
 We use $\rho$ and $\chi$ to refer to abstract local substitutions and heaps respectively.